This article will help you compare some of those apps to choose the most suitable for your needs

 It also presents a real-life tracking opportunity for passengers, as well as a card payments option.
 Receipts are sent to the registered emails.

 Clients can earn free rides by sharing their personal codes with friends.

 There are also many more discounts and special offers available, at least for now, when this startup is seriously geared up for competing with the giants in the ridesharing market.

-Although Grab reminds of the other ride-sharing apps in its functions (tapping the pick-up and destination points on the map; tracking the ride in real time), it has a range of additional conveniences.
+Although Grab reminds of the other ride-sharing apps in their functions (tapping the pick-up and destination points on the map; tracking the ride in real-time), it has a range of additional conveniences.

 Firstly, the app gives an opportunity to share your location throughout the trip on the most popular social networks.
 It is good for those who worry about their safety while riding with strangers.
 It is also a nice way to share your trip details without excessive phone chats which may distract the driver.

 The choice of vehicles and ride types ranges from the usual taxi services (GrabTaxi) to individual rides with a person heading in the same direction (GrabCar), or joint trips with a few fellow passengers (GrabShare).
 You can even request a trip on a motorbike (GrabBike) which increases riding opportunities for both drivers and passengers.
 It is also more convenient in peak times with a lot of traffic jams.
 For families with small children, the company provides cars specially equipped with child seats or boosters (GrabFamily).